isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **Known Issues**

+- The Program filter is listing 'NA' as an option.
 - Work is underway to rework our cohort creation page to better display images associated with samples.
 - The user data upload feature will return an error message stating, "Error submitting response : Could not connect to data upload server."
 - Analysis Type: Seq peek Formatting is Elongated on occasion.